PatrickSVM/Seq2Seq-with-Attention/README.md

 <p align="center">
     Attention weights of an example translation

-The following plot shows the attention weights and word alignments for the German example sentence "Dennoch ist das ein wichtiges Kriterium für die Europäische Union." with model translation "However, this is an important criterion for the european union.".
+The plot shows the attention weights and word alignments for the German example sentence "Dennoch ist das ein wichtiges Kriterium für die Europäische Union." with model translation "However, this is an important criterion for the european union.".